PowerLoom/pooler/README.md

 * Add a new configuration entry in `config/aggregator.json` for this new aggregation worker class

-* Define a new data model in [`utils/message_models.py`](https://github.com/PowerLoom/snapshotter-computes/blob/6fb98b1bbc22be8b5aba8bdc860004d35786f4df/aggregate/single_uniswap_trade_volume_24h.py) referring to
+* Define a new data model in [`utils/message_models.py`](https://github.com/Seth-Schmidt/snapshotter-computes/blob/3e56f33aec5ceb2fecc6ec1b10d4536572136145/utils/models/message_models.py#L91-L107) referring to
-    * `UniswapTradesAggregateSnapshot` as used in above example
+    * `AaveVolumeAggregateSnapshot` as used in above example
-    * `UniswapTradesSnapshot` used to capture each epoch's trade snapshots which includes the raw event logs as well
+    * `AaveSupplyVolumeSnapshot` used to capture each epoch's volume by action snapshots which includes the raw event logs as well

-* Follow the example of the aggregator worker [as implemented for 24 hours aggregation calculation](https://github.com/PowerLoom/snapshotter-computes/blob/6fb98b1bbc22be8b5aba8bdc860004d35786f4df/aggregate/single_uniswap_trade_volume_24h.py) , and work on calculating an `epochId` span of 2 hours and filtering out only the `Swap` events and the trade volume contained within.
+* Follow the example of the aggregator worker [as implemented for 24 hours aggregation calculation](https://github.com/Seth-Schmidt/snapshotter-computes/blob/aave/aggregate/single_aave_volume_24h.py) , and work on calculating an `epochId` span of 2 hours and filtering out only the `Borrow` events and the trade volume contained within.

 ### 2. Zkevm Quests: A Case Study of Implementation